orxshi/Guideline/pages/courses.md

 ## Syllabi

 Syllabus of a course includes course objectives, course content, the textbook to be used by the lecturer, and so on.
 In [Catalogue](https://catalogue.gaueng.org/index.php?ar1=017&ar2=0&ar3=0), choose your department.
 For example, let's choose Computer Engineering.
 Click the third radio button shown with red arrow in the picture below.
-Click any course, for example, Calculus I. You will be referred to the syllabus of the course.
+Click any course, for example, Calculus I (shown with blue arrow).
+You will be referred to the syllabus of the course.

 <img src="images/catalog.jpg" alt="Catalogue" style="width:90%;height:auto;padding:0px;">